eloqdata/eloq-website/website/blog/2024-08-11-data-substrate/index.md

 - _Durability_.
 Data substrate uses a distributed, replicated log for persisting data changes.
 Each logger is replicated for high availability.
 Having multiple loggers provides scalability for write throughput.

 - _Cache and concurrency control_.
 Data substrate uses a distributed, in-memory map for cache and concurrency control.
-We call this map the "tx map".
-The map key identifies a data item, and the payload includes the value and meta-data for concurrency control, e.g., a lock.
-The tx map kills two birds with one stone: accessing a map entry reads/writes the cached value and performs concurrency control, e.g., adding a lock.
-Indeed, a data item should only be cached and coordinated with other readers and writers when it is accessed.
-Concurrency control is optional: if the operation is non-transactional or does not require locks (e.g., reads under the isolation level READ COMMITTED), the access does not change the meta-data.
+We call this map the "TxMap".
+The map key identifies a data item, and the payload includes the value and meta-data for concurrency control.
+Accessing a map entry reads/writes the cached value and performs concurrency control.
+Concurrency control is optional: if the operation is non-transactional or does not require locks, the access does not change the meta-data.

 <p align="center">
 <div style={{ width: '600px', textAlign: 'center' }}>